 - Consulting companies to prove the employer-employee relationships,

 - Provide a detailed itinerary of work and concrete client letters.

 The deal was a big relief and a win for third party consulting companies and their H1B workers as the Neufeld memo from 2010 and the entire 2018 Contracts & Itinerary memo will no longer be applicable.

-USCIS will remove their H1B pre-requisite criteria of submitting these as mandatory documents starting Aug 18, 2020:
+USCIS has removed their H1B pre-requisite criteria of submitting these as mandatory documents now:

-> USCIS and IT serve agreed to this deal in lieu of stopping the court case No. 1:18-cv-02350-RMC in the United States District of Columbia (“ITServe Litigation”) started on October 11, 2018.
+USCIS and IT serve agreed to this deal in lieu of stopping the court case No. 1:18-cv-02350-RMC in the United States District of Columbia (“ITServe Litigation”) started on October 11, 2018.

 This article will discuss:

 USCIS does not allow bench period legally even if you were paid your H1B salary.

 If USCIS officer finds out that you did not work for the client as per approved H1B terms and conditions but were waiting to get a new client project, your H1B extension or amendment may be denied.

 - Notice of Intent to Deny (NOID) for failure to maintain status or